 Why the mass misconception of how offset lending works for contractors?

-Our newer partners have included contractor offset mortgages from the outset Scottish Widows, Accord and ever-faithful Clydesdale all offer this type of lending.
+Our newer partners have included contractor offset mortgages from the outset.
+Scottish Widows, Accord and Clydesdale all now offer a variation of this type of lending.

 Through them, we can offer a golden opportunity to contractors earning >£350/day.
 The potential savings by offsetting are huge.
 Our job now is to help contractors leverage their savings to find the best offset option.

 What savings can count towards offsetting my interest?

 What if I have more than one account?
 A standard saver and an ISA, say?
 Can I link both to my offset mortgage account?